Richard Bacon (broadcaster): TV career since Blue Peter

 In late 2010, he presented Richard Bacon's Beer & Pizza Club on ITV4.
 A second series aired in late 2011.
 Just before the 2010 World Cup he hosted a show called World Cup's Most Shocking Moments, with Peter Crouch.

 Bacon presented editions of BBC Three's Young Voters' Question Time.

 He has made several TV cameo appearances as himself, including Hotel Babylon in 2007 (in which his character hires escort girls to play Scrabble with him all night), the episode "Video Killed the Radio Star" of the TV series FM, an episode of The Thick of It (both in 2009) and an episode of Psychoville in 2011.

 In October 2011, he hosted BBC Three's Up for Hire, an interactive series over the course of five nights tackling one of Britain's biggest issues – youth unemployment.
 He also presented Brit Cops: Frontline Crime on Sky TV.

 In April 2012, he presented the Channel 4 television series Hidden Talent, each programme of which featured ordinary members of the public taking tests in certain fields or skills to identify any previously unidentified talent.

 On 13 January 2013, Bacon appeared on All Star Family Fortunes with his family playing against Louie Spence.
 On 25 November 2013, Bacon hosted one series of ITV's game show Show Me the Telly.
-On 8 December 2013, he guest-presented an episode of Sunday Scoop.

 On 17 February 2014, he hosted a one-off show, Benefits Britain: The Debate, for Channel 4.
 In the same year he presented the live Channel 4 programme How Rich Are You?, about the UK economy.

 In 2015, Bacon co-presented the first series of The Big Painting Challenge alongside Una Stubbs for BBC One, and sports show Eternal Glory for ITV.
 He also joined Reena Ninan as a substitute co-host of ABC's World News Now overnight and America This Morning news programme.